virtual-twin/allmzheimer/README.md

 plot_creation_pub
 ------------------------------------
-Here, you find the code used for the visualizations in the paper and the supplementary documents.
+Here, you find the code that ran to produce the visualizations in the paper and the supplementary documents.

 src_pub
 ------------------------------------
-This directory contains all code that was used for the paper.
-You may adjust it according to your needs to repurpose the code for other drug repurposing investigations (Please make sure to do that according to the CC BY NC 4.0 license provided in the repository).
+This directory contains all source code that was used for the paper.
-Many modules are generalizable and can be used for a variety of tasks in which ontologies or graph databases should interact with Large Language Mdoels.

 statistics_pub
 ------------------------------------